Board of Directors Meeting Minutes

 Betsy lives in Park City with her husband Ed and have lived here since 2002.

-Doug and Linda Wells
+Doug Wells

 Doug Wells is a Vice President and Partner for Albion Financial Group.
 He holds a Masters of Business Administration from Stanford University.
 Doug deeply enjoys helping Albion’s clients succeed in their financial lives.
 Some of Doug’s additional professional activities include residing on multiple boards such as the Salt Lake Estate Planning Council, Vutara (a startup high tech company) and Catheter Connections.